Fluent Bit is a lightweight and extensible Log Processor that comes with full support for Kubernetes:

-Before to get started is important to understand how Fluent Bit will be deployed.
-Kubernetes manage a cluster of nodes, so our log agent tool will need to run on every node to collect logs from every POD, for hence Fluent Bit is deployed as a DaemonSet (a POD that runs on every node of the cluster).
+Before geting started it is important to understand how Fluent Bit will be deployed.
+Kubernetes manages a cluster of nodes, so our log agent tool will need to run on every node to collect logs from every POD, hence Fluent Bit is deployed as a DaemonSet (a POD that runs on every node of the cluster).

 When Fluent Bit runs, it will read, parse and filter the logs of every POD and will enrich each entry with the following information (metadata):

 To obtain these information, a built-in filter plugin called kubernetes talks to the Kubernetes API Server to retrieve relevant information such as the pod_id, labels and annotations, other fields such as pod_name, container_id and container_name are retrieved locally from the log file names.
 All of this is handled automatically, no intervention is required from a configuration aspect.

 Fluent Bit must be deployed as a DaemonSet, so on that way it will be available on every node of your Kubernetes cluster.
 To get started run the following commands to create the namespace, service account and role setup:

 $ kubectl create namespace logging$ kubectl create -f https://raw.githubusercontent.com/fluent/fluent-bit-kubernetes-logging/master/fluent-bit-service-account.yaml$ kubectl create -f https://raw.githubusercontent.com/fluent/fluent-bit-kubernetes-logging/master/fluent-bit-role.yaml$ kubectl create -f https://raw.githubusercontent.com/fluent/fluent-bit-kubernetes-logging/master/fluent-bit-role-binding.yaml